spamemail2134412-ship-it/TWW_Templar/README.md

   What executor do I use?:
   - A level 8 executor is recommended or the script may not work, use Velocity or Volcano.
 Both are free.
+  - Executor compatability can be tested on first script startup, or by accessing settings.
+(Lacking setthreadidentity or request is considered script breaking)

   Features:
   - Automine player/Paths parser
   - Path recorder
+  - Webhook functionality

 -- Once released, Templar will be free.